BlueBrain/MultiscaleRun/docs/contributing.rst

 8. Create a git tag named after the new version, for instance: ``git tag 0.7``
 9. Push the tag: ``git push origin --tags``.
 This operation triggers a CI/CD pipeline that builds and tests the package, and upload the new documentation to the `BBP Software Catalog`_.
 The documentation will appear the next day.
 10. Create a new pull-request to the `BlueBrain/spack`_ GitHub repository mentioning the new version in the py-multiscale-run Spack package.
+11. Ensure that the bbp workflow still works with the new version.

 .. _BlueBrain/spack: https://github.com/BlueBrain/spack
 .. _BBP Software Catalog: https://bbpteam.epfl.ch/documentation